This post may contain affiliate links. Please read my disclosure policy for more details.

 You’re done.

-As you see, I don’t use any raw eggs in this French-inspired chocolate dessert, but you’re going to love its flavor and texture no matter what!
+As you see, I don’t use any raw eggs in this French-inspired chocolate dessert, but you’ll love its flavor and texture no matter what!

-So please enjoy my super easy chocolate mousse, one of your new favorite chocolate treat!
+So please enjoy my super easy chocolate mousse, one of your new favorite chocolate treats!

 List of the ingredients